Can trend in using CBD for medicinal purposes be applied to animals?

 If a pet owner decides to purchase CBD pet products, they may be in for a price sticker shock.
 CBD products are not cheap and as much as we love our four-legged family members and want to do our best in keeping them as healthy as possible, cost considerations can be an issue for many.

-Taking time to do a little research about companies that sell pet-formulated CBD can give potential buyers lots of information.
+Taking time to do a little research about companies that sell pet-formulated CBD can give people who are potentially looking to buy CBD lots of information.

 Of course, if you have a veterinarian, consult with him or her first.